 - Chicken and veggie “fried” rice (prep the chicken ahead of time, sub riced cauliflower for grain-free)

 - Chicken and banana pepper sandwiches (combined with frozen chicken)

-- Chicken enchilada bake -freeze rice separately or make rice day of meal.
+- Chicken enchilada bake -freeze rice separately or make rice the day of the meal.
 I swap refried beans for black beans and pinto beans. (combined with frozen chicken)

 On hand Ingredients for quick meals:

-Even when I haven’t had time to prep the week’s meals I’ve found that a well-stocked freezer will keep my guys happy.
-Meatballs can be added to pasta with frozen veggies or mixed with marinara for sandwiches.
+Meal prep is ideal but isn’t always possible.
+I’ve found that a well-stocked freezer will keep my guys happy.
+You can add meatballs to pasta with frozen veggies or mix them with marinara for sandwiches.
+They are great on top of the pizza as well.
 Tator tots are a quick side dish that can also double as a filling in some casserole dishes.